 - Install the Adafruit DHT Library.

-- Get this example sketch from the AskSensors github.
+- Get this example sketch from the AskSensors github page.

-- Modify the Wi-Fi SSID and password, the Api Key In and the delay between two successive measurements:
+- Modify the Wi-Fi SSID and password, the Api Key In and, if needed, the delay between two successive measurements:

-Now it’s all set.
+Now the code is all set.
 Let's move to the next step to run the software.

 Step 5: Programming the ESP-01